The oBravo Ra C-Cu is a “money-no-object” luxury class dynamic and AMTII driver hybrid universal IEM from Taiwan. Priced at $9999.

 And it is the tips that will play a massive role in levels of comfort and final sound signature.
 Do not underestimate that statement.
 Like the EAMT series, the ceramic chamber has a fairly short nozzle length so quite a lot of the final seal will be tip dependent.
 Physically all tips work perfectly fine, I have no issues with their comfort levels.

-oBravo have supplied a fair range of tips but not to the level I would like to see to recognize the change in the presentation they bring.
+oBravo has supplied a fair range of tips but not to the level I would like to see to recognize the change in the presentation they bring.
 You get 3 sets of single bore silicone tips which look like Whirlwind tips.
 You also get three packets of Comply blue foam T-500 tips.
 All sets come in small, medium and large sizes.

 I would love to see a few more varieties in there such as a dual and triple flange, Spiral Dot, SpinFit, or hybrid Symbios type single bore.
 Possibly some denser foam variations such as InAirs Air 1 in large and medium for those who are more treble sensitive.